-The Laidlaw Scholarship builds on Lord Laidlaw’s inspiring vision to better equip students with the skills to help them succeed and flourish in the workplace and beyond.
+The Laidlaw Scholarship builds on Lord Laidlaw’s inspiring vision to create an international network of diverse, passionate and ethical future leaders.
 The scholarship comprises two main elements: leadership development and a research project.

 A fundamental element of the scholarship is to provide students with the knowledge and skills vital to becoming future leaders in their chosen fields.
 Laidlaw Scholars will attend a number of leadership development activities resulting in a leadership qualification award by the Chartered Management Institute.